GROUP BY Clause

 functions.
 Respectively, PartiQL does not allow one to write queries

-that lack a GROUP AS
+that lack a GROUP AS or GROUP ALL clause and have nested aggregate

 SQL functions.